esther-soyoung/Study-Kafka/1_Running_Kafka/2_DesignOfKafka.md

 ### Leader and Followers
 Note that only **leader** can perform read and write actions.
 Followers do not perform any action for now, but constantly fetch data from leader to be ready to replace the leader when current leader goes down.
 Having followers as backup, Kafka implements stable data transmission regardless of server fault.

-* In Sync Replica(ISR)
-ISR is a group of replications.
+* __In Sync Replica(ISR)__ is a group of replications.
 Only the followers within same ISR can replace the leader, thereby guaranteeing consistency.
 Leader periodically checks if followers are up-to-date, and kick out the ones that fell behind.

 However, what if all the brokers went down?
 There can be two possible options:
 1. Wait until the last leader revives.
     - prioritizes data integrity.
 2. Let any follower that revives first become new leader, even if it is outside of ISR.